Zhou Xin (footballer)

-Zhou Xin (周鑫 (周鑫, Zhōu Xīn); born 11 April 1998) is a Chinese footballer currently playing as a defender for Shenzhen.
+Zhou Xin (周鑫 (周鑫, Zhōu Xīn); born 11 April 1998) is a Chinese footballer currently playing as a defender for Shenzhen Juniors.

 Club career

 Zhou Xin would start his football development in Shenzhen before joining the Guangzhou Evergrande youth team.
 A move abroad to further his development would see him join Norwegian club Stabæk where he would be promoted to their reserve team Stabæk II, who were allowed to play within the 2. divisjon in the Norwegian pyramid.
-He would make his senior debut in a league game on 7 May 2018 against Elverum Fotball in a 3-3 draw.
-On 26 February 2019 top tier club Shenzhen would sign him to play within the 2019 Chinese Super League campaign.
-He would go on to make his debut for Shenzhen in a league game against Hebei China Fortune F.C. on the 2 March 2019 in a 3-1 victory.
+He would make his senior debut and score his first goal in a league game on 7 May 2018 against Elverum Fotball in a 3-3 draw.

+On 26 February 2019 top tier club Shenzhen FC would sign him to play within the 2019 Chinese Super League campaign.
+He would go on to make his debut for Shenzhen in a league game against Hebei China Fortune on the 2 March 2019 in a 3-1 victory.
+He would go on to establish himself as a squad player within the team.
+After three seasons he would be loaned out to second tier club Suzhou Dongwu on 28 April 2022 for the 2022 China League One campaign.
+At Suzhou he would make his debut for them in a league game on 8 June 2022 against Nantong Zhiyun in a 1-0 defeat.